Guessing genericity -- looking at parametrized diamonds from a different perspective: Games on transitive structures

 \\

-So, informally speaking, $\good$ is trying to ensure that the models $M_{\alpha+1}$ are: \begin{enumerate} \item Big enough to contain $\mathcal{H}$, and whatever $\bad$ wants them to contain, \item Small enough, so that the reals $b_\alpha$, given in advance, are "generic" over the corresponding models. \end{enumerate} The principle we will now introduce, is saying that there is always a sequence of $b_\alpha$'s, so that $\good$ can win.
+So, informally speaking, $\good$ is trying to ensure that the models $M_{\alpha+1}$ are: \begin{enumerate} \item Big enough to contain $\mathcal{H}$, and whatever $\bad$ wants them to contain, \item Small enough, so that the reals $b_\alpha$, \underline{given in advance}, are generic over the corresponding models. \end{enumerate} We will now introduce a principle saying that there is always a sequence of $b_\alpha$'s, so that $\good$ can win.